 OCD is a disorder that involves obsessions and compulsions that interfere with one's day-to- day activities and causes distress.
 Obsessions are unwanted thoughts, impulses or images.
 Some common obsessions are: germs or contamination, harm to self or others, unwanted sexual thoughts, and obsessions with religious themes.
 Compulsions are repetitive behaviors or thoughts that a person uses in an attempt to relieve their anxiety or discomfort.
 Some common compulsions are: hand washing, checking, seeking reassurance, repeating activities or body movements and mental rituals such as counting.
 Children and young people with this condition may experience social & academic impairments and family function is often impacted.

 INDIVIDUAL OCD TREATMENT- Check out my interview on the OCD Stories here to learn more about how I approach treatment.
-I utilize a form of Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (E/RP) to treat OCD which research has shown to be very beneficial for most patients, and the ONLY proven behavioral treatment for OCD.
-I treat children as young as 4, with participation from their caregivers, adolescents, and adults.
+I utilize a form of Cognitive Behavioral Therapy (CBT) called Exposure and Response Prevention (E/RP) to treat OCD which research has shown to be very beneficial for most patients, and a proven behavioral treatment for OCD.
+I treat children as young as 6, with participation from their caregivers, adolescents, and adults.
 For some patients, along with E/RP, I use Acceptance and Commitment Therapy as a supplemental treatment.
 I have completed specialized training for the treatment of this disorder and am a professional member of the International OCD Foundation.
 To learn more about OCD and these treatments, please visit the International Obsessive Compulsive Disorder Foundation's website by clicking HERE